Hoybaby/React-Memories-Share/README.md

 -----AUTH-----
 The auth component is the form handling portion of the application.
 Using Material-Ui I created a functional form that has mutiple fields that will be set to localStorage at a later time.
 The form took a little while to get right with spacing and functions.
 I wanted users to have the option to check if their password is the same and not hidden which is easily down by using a onClick functions with an icon that checks the prevState and flips the state which then passes onto the application.
 I have made applications before and using the google sign in package became different.
 I had to wrap the whole component with `GoogleOAuthProvider` from `@react-oauth/google`.
 It is important to install this package to get it to run properly.
 TO make use of this information, the dispatch method I created earlier with AUTH will set the information into a 'profile' that can be found in localStorage.
 This allows the page to fetch the data and understand that a user is logged in.

+In order for a user to log out, they have to press the button logout.
+The logout wasn't working at first because I didn't set up a onClick function.
+To create the log out is very simple because all that is needed is to remove the user.
+In order to remove the user, you have to set the localStorage to null which is done with `localStorage.clear();` I did this an a reducer to handle the logic elsewhere.
+The `useEffect` is mean to refresh the navbar when the variable `location` from react-router-dom changes.

 BACK-END/SERVER